isfoo/TrackmaniaPathFinder/README.md

 It's a GUI application where you configure parameters and run the search for fastests routes.

 Here's a basic explaination of the options:

+**max connection time** - maximum time a connection can take to be considered part of the route.
+Generally you should set it to the arbitrarily big value you used in your input spreadsheet, however in practice as long as you don't expect 600 second connections you can just leave the default value.

 **max route time** - maximum time a complete route from start to finish can take.